Universal’s Volcano Bay™

 Ko’okiri Body Plunge

-The sensation seeker will receive a good boost in the Ko’okiri Body Plunge.
+The thrill-seeker will receive a good thrill in the Ko’okiri Body Plunge.
 These bodies slide towards those who wander at an angle of 70 degrees to the 125-foot slide and end up with a big impact at the end.
 The ride is also in the Krakatau Volcano and is thought to be in honor to Vol; the Volcano God.

 Kopiko Wai Winding River™